JaspervB-tud/AmpliDiff/Example/README.md

 ...
 Done running greedy algorithm
 ```
 with a list of primers before the final line.
-The primers can now be found in `Example_output/primers_0.fasta`.
+The primers can now be found in `Example_output/primers_0.fasta` and should be the same as those in `Example_output/primers_expected.fasta`.
 As can be seen, there are only 4 amplicons (and a total of 16 primers) since after the 4th amplicon every pair of sequences with different lineages can be discriminated.
+Note that runtimes can depend on the machine specifications.